metablaster/WindowsFirewallRuleset/README.md

   - Quick analysis of packet trace and audit logs
   - Various firewall, system, troubleshooting and network utility functions

-- Meaning this project is a good base to easily extend your firewall and include more rules and functionalities.
+- Meaning this project is a good base to easily extend your firewall to include more rules and functionalities.
 - Currently there are some 800+ firewall rules, 10+ modules with 100+ functions, several scripts and a bunch of useful documentation.
-- You can choose which rules you want, and apply only those or apply them all with master script to your firewall.
+- You can choose which rules you want, and deploy only those or deploy them all with master script to your firewall.
-- All of the rules are loaded into GPO (Local Group Policy), giving you full power over the default Windows firewall.

 [Table of Contents](#table-of-contents)